jaames/iro.js/docs/guide.md

 });
 ```

-For a full list of options, check out the options guide below.

-### Color Picker Options
+## Color Picker Options

-As mentioned in the Getting Started section, when creating a new color picker you can customise it by providing a list of options:
+When creating a new color picker you can customise it by providing a list of options:

 ```js
 var demoColorPicker = new iro.ColorPicker("#color-picker-container", {